 A person must not be named as a Chief Investigator (CI) on more than one application submitted to this grant opportunity.
+If a person is named as a CI on more than one application under this grant opportunity, all applications will be considered ineligible.

-See also section 6.2.
+See also section 6.